WaltonKRK/Thematic-Project/README.md

   Added "login.html"
 } ##AMMENDED PREVIOUS ITERATIONS TO ADD BOOTSTRAP FUNCTIONALITY

+HENRY 12/04/2024 @ 05:18 {
+  Updated "homepage.html" #edited the content to be more inline with our project and specific to our goals.
+Redirects to other pages have been added in the edited navbar and edited footers |
+  Updated "register.html" #added footer and added nav-bar links along with login redirect |
+  Updated "Login.html" #added footer and added nav-bar links along with register redirect |
+  Deleted "login.html" #obsolete |
+  Renamed "/fabric/index.html" -> "/fabric/index-old.html" |
+  Added "/fabric/index.html" |
+  Updated "inc" and "images" folder #Added meet the team pictures, testimony pictures and various other images }

 -----------------------------
 KARRAN
 created the create page using fabric.js and bootstrap